Did you once think that monetizing your blog meant slapping up spammy ads?

 Since I use affiliate links quite a bit on this blog, I have tested several different methods of placement.
 The best results for me have come from linked text in posts.
 Whether it’s a specific review of that product or service, or a mention of it in a post, people are more likely to click on these links when are part of your educational content, rather than an ad in the sidebar.

-Once I decided to move the links into the content of my posts, my affiliate sales increased 200% – 300%.
+For our site, quite sometime ago, after some long and serious testing, I decided to move the links into the content of my posts and my affiliate sales increased 200% – 300%.

 It is recommended, and in some places in the world, required by law, to let your readers know that some of the links on your site are affiliate ads.
 This doesn’t mean you have to put the word “affiliate” next to each link, but at the same time, you should have it somewhere, and not hidden.
 There is no reason not to disclose that you are using them—unless you are unwilling to admit that you endorse the product, which as I have already explained, is not the route to go when using affiliate ads.